Tag Archives: personal-growth

 At first it was like hanging out my shingle with practically not much to hold on to.
 It was more like a work-in-progress, learning, changing while consistently combating the fear of failure.
 Lucky for me I sailed into the sunset gracefully-happy and thankful.

 If you fancy meticulousness, are overly concerned with small details and tend to be very specific, conscious introspection will help you reduce self-judgment.
-It’s your inherent ability to be fully present, aware of where you are and what you’re doing while not being overly reactive or overwhelmed.
+Your inherent ability to be fully present, aware of where you are and what you’re doing while not being overly reactive or overwhelmed, works like a charm.
 Gradually you will learn to put your past mistakes in perspective.

 When Adrift Recenter and Recover